Devang-Munjani/Shopping-behavior_analysis_using_SQL/README.md

-### Task: 4 Revenue by Category & Season
-### Find which product categories generate the most revenue and whether this changes by season.
+### Task: 4 Revenue by Category & Season: Find which product categories generate the most revenue and whether this changes by season.

 ```sql
 select category, season , sum(purchase_amount_usd) as total_revenue